-After you've completed Part 1, which fills in the first three columns, you will add three more columns labeled:
+After you've completed Part 1, which fills in the first three columns, you will label three more columns (start in Column D):

 Population | Area (sq. mi.) | Density

-Once you have all the numbers entered, and the Density values look correct, answer these questions BELOW the table in complete sentences, and below the answers you wrote for Part 1:
+Once you have all the numbers entered, and the Density values look correct, answer these remaining questions BELOW the table in complete sentences, and below the answers you wrote for Part 1:

 4. The counties with the largest population and smallest population (with numbers)